Hjorthmedh/RGCmorphology/ms/intro.md

 <!-- Blind-Hoxd10-best-clustering.eps -->

 **Figure 6:** Distribution of Hoxd10 RGCs in feature space.
-The projection of all X Hoxd10 RGCs onto the first two principal components (accounting for 84% of the variance) is shown in the top-left.
+The projection of all Hoxd10 RGCs onto the first two principal components (accounting for 84% of the variance) is shown in the top-left.
 Unsupervised clustering into three clusters, here marked with filled circles, triangles and crosses.
 Two large clusters are observed, with a third cluster with just own member (top-right).
-Three representative RGCs from each of the three clusters (numbered 1, 2 and
-3) are shown.
+Three representative RGCs from each of the three clusters (numbered 1, 2 and 3) are shown.

 ## Supplementary information

-One supplementary PDF includes drawings of all RGCs in x-y plane and profiles in the z-dimension, and scatter plots of each of the fifteen features, stratified by RGC type.
+One supplementary PDF includes drawings of all RGCs in XY-plane and profiles in the z-dimension, and scatter plots of each of the fifteen features, stratified by RGC type.